Xceptance/XLT-Packer/README.md

 `$ <PATH_TO_PACKER>/packer build packer/amazon.json`

-## Confiuration
+## Configuration

-Before you create an image, you need to provide some additional information, like the authentification for your vendor.
+Before you create an image, you need to provide some additional information, such as the authentication data for your vendor.
+You could either edit the respective json file (e.g. the packer/digitalOcean.json) and fill out the missing values or you provide the information on the commandline by passing `-var 'variable_name=value'`.

-You could either edit the according json file (e.g. the packer/digitalOcean.json) and fill out the missing values or you could provide the information in the commandline by passing `-var 'variable_name=value'`.
-So e.g. to pass XLT version 4.5.2 to your EC2 AMI and set the region to eu-central-1 you would run:
+E.g. to pass XLT version 4.5.2 to your EC2 AMI and set the region to eu-central-1 you would run:

 `$ <PATH_TO_PACKER>/packer build -var 'region=eu-central-1' -var 'xlt-version=4.5.2' packer/amazon.json`